 Trying to learn how to think openly can certainly feel uncomfortable at first, and using this less restrictive process will remain difficult if we don’t practice.

 Breaking our isolation means that we have to begin trusting people and changing our perspectives.
-We have to start taking chances and participate in our life.
+We have to start taking chances and participating in our lives.
 Sharing ourselves with others and getting comfortable with our own vulnerability are the antidotes for isolation.

 Her research findings can effectively be summarized in this statement: “Staying vulnerable is a risk we have to take if we want to experience connection.”